Quantco/datajudge/docs/source/development.rst

 ::

-   pytest tests/integration --backend=mssql-freetds
+   pixi run -e mssql-py310 test

 or

 ::

-   pytest tests/integration --backend=mssql
+   pixi run -e mssql-py310 test_freetds

-depending on the driver you are using.
+depending on the driver you'd like to use.